.

 • Pricing: Dashboard widgets can also be used to monitor services, such as the average reimbursement rate for each test on the test menu.
 This information can help labs adjust pricing strategies to be more competitive and maximize revenue.

-Learn More: Six Reasons Why You Should Choose an Integrated Laboratory Billing Solution for Your Medical Lab
+Get Insight: Six Reasons Why You Should Choose an Integrated Laboratory Billing Solution for Your Medical Lab

-From Concept to Dashboard: Creating Customized Widgets in LigoLab’s Dynamic LIS System Platform
+Creating Customized Widgets in LigoLab’s Dynamic LIS System Platform

 According to Still, the project turnaround time is relatively quick.

 “Once mapped out, the actual build goes fast,” she said.
-“Our experienced developers first take the time to understand the project and then the build starts.
-Usually, there’s a bit of back and forth between the lab and the LIS software developer before the design is finalized and added to the lab’s production environment.”
+“Our experienced developers first take the time to understand the project, and then the build starts.
+Usually, there’s a bit of back and forth between the lab and the LIS developer before the design is finalized and added to the lab’s production environment.”

-Industry Insights: Bridging the Gap in Modern Laboratories: Why a Comprehensive Digital Platform Outperforms a Basic Lab Information System
+Industry Insights: Bridging the Gap in Modern Laboratories - Why a Comprehensive Digital Platform Outperforms a Basic Lab Information System

-Connect with a LigoLab Product Specialist!
+Act Now: Connect with a LigoLab Product Specialist!

 Michael Kalinowski